 production use unless you have substantial experience with ZFS on Linux.

 Note: There is also a FUSE implementation of ZFS on the Linux platform.
 This should work with Docker but is not recommended.
 The native ZFS driver (ZoL) is more tested, more performant, and is more widely used.
 The remainder of this document will relate to the native ZoL port.

 zfs storage driver makes extensive use of three ZFS datasets:

 ZFS filesystems are thinly provisioned and have space allocated to them from a ZFS pool (zpool) via allocate on demand operations.
 Snapshots and clones are space-efficient point-in-time copies of ZFS filesystems.
 Snapshots are read-only.
 Clones are read-write.
 Clones can only be created from snapshots.
 This simple relationship is shown in the diagram below.

 The solid line in the diagram shows the process flow for creating a clone.
-Step 1 creates a snapshot of the filesystem, and step two creates the clone from the snapshot.
+Step 1 creates a snapshot of the filesystem, and step 2 creates the clone from the snapshot.
 The dashed line shows the relationship between the clone and the filesystem, via the snapshot.
-All three ZFS datasets draw space form the same underlying zpool.
+All three ZFS datasets draw space from the same underlying zpool.

 On Docker hosts using the

 zfs storage driver, the base layer of an image is a